Table of Contents

 - Avoid or use very less ghee while suffering from typhoid, digestive impairment, tuberculosis, aamvyadhi, kapharog.

-- Ghee increases mucous in body.
+- Ghee increases mucous in the body.
 So it should not be used while suffering from excessive mucous.

 - People who are fat/obese should no eat ghee.